Exhibiting Patriotism in World War I

 A Better Ohio: The Great Depression and the New Deal in the Buckeye State

 In 2009-10, I undertook research for the Ohio Humanities Council (OHC) for a traveling exhibition, programming, and publications on the impact of the Great Depression and the New Deal in Ohio.
-Patricia N. Williamsen, now OHC executive director, gathered oral histories and engaged some of the state’s best photographers to re-photograph places captured by photographers in the the Farm Security Administration (FSA), the Civilian Conservation Corps (CCC), and the Work Projects Administration (WPA).
+Patricia N. Williamsen, then OHC executive director, gathered oral histories and engaged some of the state’s best photographers to re-photograph places captured by photographers in the the Farm Security Administration (FSA), the Civilian Conservation Corps (CCC), and the Work Projects Administration (WPA).
 Those images form the exhibition, Images of the Great Depression: Documentary Portraits Revisited, which opened in Columbus in March 2011 and is now touring the state.
 You may see the original FSA photographs at the OHC’s website dedicated to the project: Images of the Great Depression: Remembering the New Deal in Ohio.
-I’m currently working to add more content to the website.

 In July 2011 I began drafting a book on the changes brought by the New Deal to the material life of Ohioans, from shovels and pickaxes and sewing needles to the reordering of the built environment.
 How Ohioans remembered the Great Depression was through, simply and obviously enough, a reckoning of what they had, what they once had, what they wanted, how they worked, what they received, and what their earnings purchased.
 The title of the book, “A Better Ohio,” is borrowed from a 1937 WPA film chronicling the changes in the state instituted by the New Deal.

 The Fennells Build Their Dream House: Furnishing Family in 1930s America